legitbiz/spry/README.md

 ## Why?

-An initial glance may make this seem like more effort than a more common CRUD/ORM based approach where models are persisted and read directly to / from schema and generated (or handwritten) queries.
-While this approach is more familiar, it has a number of shortcomings that we tend not to consider until we're faced with the limitations.
+An initial glance may make this seem like more effort than a more common CRUD/ORM based approach where models are persisted and read directly to / from specialized schema and generated (or handwritten) queries.
+While this approach is common and familiar, it has a number of shortcomings that we tend not to consider until we're faced with the limitations.

-  1. All data requires a custom-purpose schema
+  1. All data requires a purpose-written schema
-  1. All persistence and access require tailored queries defined as SQL or ORM API
+  1. All persistence and access require tailored queries defined as SQL or ORM DSL
   1. All writes destroy data from the system - you can't read old information
   1. Errors in application code or queries result in permanent data loss
   1. Performance tuning is always specific to targeted schema or queries
-  1. Performance behavior is unpredictable
+  1. Performance behavior is unpredictable as data sets or read/write volume grows
-  1. Integrations take longer and have to be adapted for all schema/model changes
+  1. Integrations take longer and require constant maintenance

 In contrast, an event-sourced approach like this one has the following advantages:

-  1. No schema to write or manage: schema is the same for each Actor type
+  1. No schema to write or manage: the schema is uniform across all models
   1. No queries to write or adapt: storage adapters can pre-implement all queries ahead of time
   1. No data loss during writes: events provide a complete log of all historical state
   1. Fix and replay: changes in event application can correct defects in how state was determined
   1. Improvements are global: improvements to a storage adapter impact _all_ Actor's data access
   1. Performance behavior is more predictable with uniform access patterns
-  1. Simple integrations: build integrations around streams of events from your system
+  1. Simple integrations: build integrations around event streams produced by your application

 ## Concepts